PacificCommunity/ofp-sam-yft-review-analysis/notes/repair_penguin.md

 We want a stepwise folder on Penguin that contains the stepwise model runs producing the stepwise plot from the report.

-The stepwise plot in the report has 9 model runs.
+The second stepwise plot (Fig. 14b) in the report has 9 model runs.
 We will copy those 9 model runs to Penguin:

 Model run  | Origin
 ---------- | -----------------